 The pieces we suggest, from left to right:

 3. Cap.
-You can wear this by itself or underneath the bonnet.
+Wear this by itself or underneath the bonnet.
 This is a simple period cap in white, with a little frill to frame your face.

-5. Isotoner ivory satin ballet slippers.
+4. Isotoner satin ballet slippers.
 Regency shoes were extremely similar to ballet slippers; they even had ribbons.
 Modern Isotoners are an excellent substitute.